Mmesek/mmesek.github.io/content/Journal/Interrail 2024/Day 6/index.md

 We sat out there for a while, though the benches we were sitting on weren't exactly dry, and there was a loud party at a nearby table.
 We went to place where they were day earlier which was more chill, was dry and allowed better options for chatting.
 Despite it being a sports bar.

-When they've found I have mini light ring on my phone around camera *(Nothing A1)*, they've asked for a few photos
+When they've found I have mini light ring on my phone around camera *(Nothing A1)*, they've asked for me to take a few photos.
+And that way, I could've roleplay as a photographer once more.
+I've connected to the wi-fi hotspot in the bar and uploaded images to a shared folder on a cloud and sent them links.

 Their friend who was drawing, sketched me as well.
 She said she wasn't particularly fond of it, though I was still impressed by what she managed to do. ~~Of course, that also meant if anything would go sideways police wouldn't even need to get any Forensic Artist to sketch me from their descriptions.~~